Azure-Samples/explore-iot-operations/quickstart/README_ADVANCED.md

 ### Phase 2: Azure Configuration

-The `External-Configurator.ps1` script connects the edge cluster to Azure and deploys AIO:
+The `External-Configurator.ps1` script connects the edge cluster to Azure and deploys IoT Operations:

 ```powershell
 # From Windows machine with Azure CLI